RoleModel/optics-mcp/SYSTEM_OVERVIEW.md

 ❌ Using arbitrary text colors on colored backgrounds
 ✅ Using the matching `-on-` token: `--op-color-primary-on-base` on `--op-color-primary-base`

+### Mistake 5: Inventing Component Classes
+❌ Making up classes like `.button-primary`, `.op-button`, `.card-primary`
+✅ Use ONLY the actual Optics component HTML/CSS from https://docs.optics.rolemodel.design
+✅ Optics components have specific HTML structure - don't invent your own

 ## 📚 Token Discovery Workflow

 **Step 1: Identify what you need**